bunopnu/fresh/README.md

 ### Resilience

-Fresh excels in ensuring a robust and enduring connection to the server.
+Fresh drew significant inspiration from Redix, particularly in terms of resilience.
 By default, Fresh promptly re-establishing the connection when the server terminates the connection or encounters any connectivity issues.
 When used alongside Supervisor, Fresh delivers exceptional reliability.

 ### Control